aws-samples/aws-cudos-framework-deployment/terraform/cicd-deployment/README.md

 2. Data Exports Management
 3. CUDOS Dashboard

 - Data Exports Management depends on Data Exports Child
 - CUDOS Dashboard depends on both Data Exports Management and Child stacks

-## Alternative Manual Deployment
+## Alternative Deployment in three steps

-If you don't have a pipeline configured, you can split the deployment into three separate stages.
-This approach requires manually deploying the components in sequence:
+If you don't have a (single) pipeline configured to do this, you can split the deployment into three separate stages.
+This approach requires deploying the components in sequence:

-### Directory Structure for Manual Deployment
+### Directory Structure available for Deployment
-Split the existing code into three separate folders:
+Use the existing code in the three separate module folders:

 ```
-project-root/
+modules/
-├── 1-data-exports-child/
+├── data-exports-child/
-├── 2-data-exports-management/
+├── data-exports-management/
-└── 3-cudos-dashboard/
+└── cudos-dashboard/
 ```

-### Required Changes
-1. Move relevant resources from `main.tf` into separate `main.tf` files in each folder
-2. Split `variables.tf` based on the component requirements
-3. Copy global_values configuration to each folder's `variables.tf` or create `.tfvars` for that.
-4. Remove provider blocks from resource definitions as they'll be handled at the root level

 ### Deployment Sequence
 Follow this strict order for deployment: